limex/strava-heatmap-proxy/README.md

 }
 ```

-When API keys are configured, all requests must include a valid `key` parameter:
+When a `api-keys.json` key is present, all requests must include a valid `key` parameter:

 ```
 http://localhost:8080/identified/globalheat/all/bluered/10/512/384.png?v=19&key=your-secret-api-key-1
 ```

 If no API keys file is found or the file is empty, the proxy runs without authentication (previous behavior).

 Every request to `http://localhost:8080/` will then be extended with session cookies before being forwarded to Strava.